US and allies bar Russian Central Bank from accessing reserves worldwide - NewsBreak

 "We learned over the course of the weekend from our allies and partners was the Russian Central Bank was attempting to move assets and there would be a great deal of assets starting on Monday morning from institutions around the world.
 So, we took these that we're taking these actions in a way that they will be effective immediately," an official said.

-Officials wouldn't specify how much of the $630 billion "rainy day fund" would be affected, but noted the U.S. knows that the Russian Central Bank has its assets diversified around the world.
+Officials wouldn't specify how much of the $630 billion "rainy-day fund" would be affected, but noted the U.S. knows that the Central Bank of the Russian Federation has its assets diversified around the world.

 "What we've done today is not only preventing them from using those dollars in the United States, but preventing them from being able to use those dollars in other places like Europe or Japan to defend their currency and prop up their institutions.
 And our - our goal was to make sure that not only would they not have access to dollars, but also not have access to other currencies," an official said.